Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

 - Are there any special conditions or limitations that do or don’t apply to the warranty?

-- Do I need to re-enroll or have inspections done during the duration of the warranty?
+- Do I need to re-enroll or have inspections done during the warranty?

 - Is there anything I can do to help maintain the condition of the roof?

-- Who do I need to contact in the event that I need to use the warranty?
+- Who do I need to contact if I need to use the warranty?

 - Will there be any fees associated with the warranty?